eamoe/smart-garden/README.md

 To use the BME280 library, we also need to install the [Adafruit_Sensor library](https://github.com/adafruit/Adafruit_Sensor).
 The library can be installed in the Arduino IDE (search request is "Adafruit Unified Sensor").

+## Smart Garden Java App

+For the app to work, it is required to import two Maven libraries for the Java files to compile:
+- org.apache.commons:commons-lang3:<version> (for StringUtils chop)
+- com.fazecast:jSerialComm:<version> for jSerialComm

+The app includes the following files:
+- SerialPortReader.java - the main class and main method.
+- DataController.java - the class that deals with data received from the Arduino.
+- SerialPortService.java - the class that listens to the serial port and engages DataController for processing.

+In the SerialPortReader.java file, it is required to set correct PORT_DESCRIPTOR and BAUD_RATE values.